 Arm Wrestling at Street Vibrations

 If you want to test out your muscular biceps, enter the arm wrestling competition.
-The contest will be at the Reno Ballroom on Saturday, September 22, starting at 3 p.m.
+The contest will be in downtown Reno on Saturday, September 28.
+The time has not been announced.
 There will be different weight classes for both men and women.
-The weigh-in will be from 12 noon to 2:30 p.m.
+For more information, call Johathan at (775) 223-4471.

 Street Vibrations Information Links